TommyMurf98/Shape-Generator/Mana.Java Explanation.md

 This Java program uses JavaFX to create a graphical application that allows users to generate and manipulate shapes (polygons).
+This was submitted as a universtiy assignemnt for the Algorithims & Data Structures module.
 Here's a breakdown of what the code does:

 1. **Packages and Imports**:
    - The program imports several JavaFX libraries such as `Application`, `Stage`, `Scene`, `Circle`, `Polygon`, `TextField`, `Button`, etc., for creating graphical components like shapes and buttons, and for handling user events.